Abathargh/harlock/README.md

 ## Use cases

-Embedding metadata is supported for hex an elf formats: this language implements a thin wrapper on the ```debug/elf``` go package, and an ihex parser to make it possible to write and read from and to a file with an API that gives random access capabilities to the user.
+Embedding metadata is supported for hex and elf formats: this language implements a thin wrapper on the ```debug/elf``` go package, and an ihex parser to make it possible to write and read from and to a file with an API that gives random access capabilities to the user.